Azure/iotedgedev/README.md

 ### Dev Machine Setup

-Here's what you need to do to get Azure IoT Edge Dev Tool (aka `iotedgedev`) running on your dev machine.
+Here's what you need to do to get Azure IoT Edge Dev CLI (aka `iotedgedev`) running on your dev machine.
 If you are using a separate Edge device, like a Raspberry Pi, you do not need to run all of these steps on your IoT Edge device, you can just use `iotedgectl` directly on the device.
 See the [IoT Edge Device Setup](#iot-edge-device-setup) section below for more information on setting up your Edge device.

-> Note: See the ["Test Coverage"](#test-coverage) section below to see what the Edge Dev Tool has been tested with.
+> Note: See the ["Test Coverage"](#test-coverage) section below to see what the IoT Edge Dev CLI has been tested with.

-#### IoT Edge Dev Tool Container
+#### IoT Edge Dev CLI Container
-You can use the IoT Edge Dev Tool container to avoid having to install all the dependencies on your local dev machine.
+You can use the IoT Edge Dev CLI container to avoid having to install all the dependencies on your local dev machine.

 > (Only runs on Linux Containers at this time.
 Windows Container support coming soon.)